Dimers and analytic torsion I: Monomers and the Fisher-Stephenson conjecture

 Let us give a heuristic interpretation of these monomer correlators.
-If we apply the construction of the height function to dimer-monomer configurations on $M$, with monomers located at the fixed $\{b_1,\dots,b_n,w_1,\dots,w_n\}$, we obtain an additively multivalued function on $M^\dg$, which increases by $1$ (resp. $-1$) when cycling counterclockwise around a white (resp. black) vertex.
-In the absence of defects, the height field converges to a free field (in the plane).
+If we apply the construction of the height function (Section \ref{ss:height}) to dimer-monomer configurations on $M$, with monomers located at the fixed $\{b_1,\dots,b_p,w_1,\dots,w_p\}$, we obtain an additively multivalued function on $M^\dg$, which increases by $1$ (resp. $-1$) when cycling counterclockwise around a white (resp. black) monomer.
+In the absence of defects, the height field converges to a free field (in the plane, see \cite{dT_isoradial} or e.g. Corollary \ref{Cor:FFplane}).
 Interpreting the monomers as discrete versions of magnetic operators for the free field, one may expect

 in some asymptotic regime, for instance as the pairwise distance between insertions goes to infinity (alternatively as the lattice mesh goes to zero).
 For the planar free field, the magnetic correlator is explicitly